Gums in Sausage Manufacturing

 Preparing Konjac Gel

 Konjac is used by people trying to lose weight as it provides the feeling of fullness.
 One teaspoon of konjac is mixed with 8 ounces of liquid and is drunk immediately as it will gel.
-For those reasons konjac gum should not be swallowed on its own, as it may draw saliva and moisture in our food tract, create gel and stoppage.
+For those reasons konjac gum should not be swallowed alone as it may draw saliva and moisture in our food tract, create gel and stoppage.
 It is safe when taken with large amounts of water.
 People on diets take konjac drinks three times a day.

 Xanthan Gum